spectrocloud/librarium/content/docs/09.5-security/10-product-architecture.md

 Palette uses a microservices-based architecture, and we take steps to ensure each service is secured.
 Product functionality is broken down logically into isolated services within containers.
 Containers are deployed in a Kubernetes cluster, called a management cluster, which Palette hosts and manages in Software as a Service (SaaS) mode or that users can host and manage in a self-hosted environment.

-Palette supports three different architecture models: multi-tenant SaaS, dedicated SaaS, and self-hosted, which includes support for air-gapped environments.
+Palette supports three architecture models: multi-tenant SaaS, dedicated SaaS, and self-hosted, which includes support for air-gapped environments.
 These flexible deployment models allow us to adapt to existing requirements in terms of separating responsibilities and network restrictions.

 <br />